TodWulff/V2.2526_Config/README.md

 01MAR23 Update Brief:
 1) 	Touched every .cfg to add delayed gcode macros to validate it loading.
 	This can be disabled in the Printer_Vars variables (...cfgload: 0).
-	I was having an issue with sequencing the load and a silly syntax error was causing a module to load but not run a specific macro I was working, and I thought my edits borked the loading, but it was just the macro that was failing silently...
+	I was having an issue with sequencing the load and a silly syntax AND logic error caused a module to load but not run a specific macro, I had thought my edits borked the cfg loading, but it was just the macro that was failing silently...
 (A Klipper Behavior Feature they say ;-)
 2)	Added ability for Klipper to synthesize voice by way of pico2wave on the host.
 I'll make a separate readme for those who might be interested.
 As